Sheyi-seph/The-end-of-me/alexis/0_00-basics/02-shell_perms/README.md

 14-owner_change_and_group
 This script changes the owner to sheyi and group to customer, for all files and subdirs in the current dir

+15-sym_perm
+This script changes the owner to sheyi and group to customer, for the symbolic link _bye